 A Service Opportunity

-An explicit goal of the Member School Program is to support our field as a whole by providing the financing to develop and implement standards for the training of yoga therapists and to support well informed communication among the schools and our membership on this challenging issue.
+An explicit goal of the Member School Program is to support our field as a whole by providing the financing to develop and implement a complete standard process for the training of yoga therapists, the accreditation of programs that meet these standards, certification of individuals who meet IAYT professional standards and, in general, to support well informed communication among the schools and our membership on these key issues for our emerging field.

 IAYT efforts in this area include the initial surveys of yoga therapist training programs in 2007 and 2008 and the annual Meetings with Schools held just prior to IAYT’s annual conference, the Symposium on Yoga Therapy and Research (SYTAR).
 All developments on standards have provided careful consideration for process, transparency, communication, education and feedback.
 IAYT gratefully acknowledges the support and encouragement of the Academic Consortium for Complementary and Alternative Health Care (ACCAHC) in this process.

 The IAYT Accreditation Committee was formed in 2012 to develop and implement an accreditation process for programs that meet the IAYT Educational Standards for the Training of Yoga Therapists.
 Members of the Committee are posted on IAYT’s website.
 The first meeting to review this process was held at the Meeting with Schools at SYTAR 2013.
 Application materials are posted on the IAYT website.
 Applications are open to all IAYT member schools.
-We hope to announce the first set of accredited programs by mid-2014.
+The first set of accredited programs were announced at SYTAR 2014.

 How to Follow This Work

 Updates on the progress of the committee are regularly published in Yoga Therapy Today and on IAYT’s website.

 IAYT has published many articles and perspectives on this subject in the International Journal of Yoga Therapy and Yoga Therapy Today, including two invited articles.